arcus/education_modules/mll-r-practice/r_practice.md

 ## Lesson Preparation

 For this module, you'll need access to R, either on your own computer or in the cloud.
-For details about how to download R or use RStudio Cloud (a cloud-based notebook environment), you can take a look at the [preparation section of our R Basics: Introduction module](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/r_basics_introduction/r_basics_introduction.md#5).
+For details about how to download R, you can take a look at the [preparation section of our R Basics: Introduction module](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/r_basics_introduction/r_basics_introduction.md#5).
+If you'd prefer to work in the cloud, [posit.cloud](https://posit.cloud/) is a cloud-based R notebook environment.

 ## The Data